-23. While welcoming the State party's education initiatives, some of which have led to the decline in illiteracy among both the general population and ethnic minorities from 2000 to 2010, the Committee remains concerned by reports that ethnic minority children living in rural areas have unequal access to quality education, due to various factors including long distances from homes to schools.
-The Committee is further concerned by reports that despite the abolition of English-medium "designated schools" in Hong Kong, China, many ethnic minority children continue to attend a few of these former "designated schools" which are not fully resourced to provide quality education; and that despite the Chinese Language Curriculum Second Language Learning Framework, there is not adequate Chinese language instruction for non-Chinese speaking students in such schools (arts.
+23. While welcoming the State party's education initiatives, some of which have led to a decline in illiteracy among both the general population and ethnic minorities from 2000 to 2010, the Committee remains concerned by reports that ethnic minority children living in rural areas have unequal access to quality education owing to various factors, including long distances from homes to schools.
+The Committee is further concerned by reports that, despite the abolition of English-medium "designated schools" in Hong Kong, China, many ethnic minority children continue to attend a few of these former "designated schools" that are not fully resourced to provide quality education, and that, despite the Chinese Language Curriculum Second Language Learning Framework, Chinese language instruction for non-Chinese speaking students in such schools is insufficient (arts.
 2 and 5).